 National AIDS Trust is committed to stopping new cases of HIV in the UK by 2030.
 But we must also secure the rights of people living with HIV.
 Over 105,000 people are living with HIV in the UK.
 Living with HIV can bring with it significant discrimination and stigma.
-This impacts on poverty, mental health and wellbeing and can lead to people living with HIV feeling isolated.
+This impacts on poverty, mental health and wellbeing, and can lead to people living with HIV feeling isolated.

 Simply by wearing a red ribbon you show your support for people living with HIV.
 Everything you do - from holding a bake sale, hosting a quiz, dressing in red, or collecting money in return for red ribbons, makes a huge difference.
-Our sincere thanks for supporting National AIDS Trust's vital work by raising awareness and much-needed funds.
+As a charity we rely solely on donations to carry out our vital work so every penny you raise will go a long way in helping people living with or affected by HIV live better lives.
+Our sincere thanks for supporting National AIDS Trust's work by raising awareness and much-needed funds.
 Best of luck with your fundraising activities!